htcondor/htcondor/docs/admin-manual/singularity-support.rst

 on hold.
 This is controlled by the condor knob :macro:`SINGULARITY_RUN_TEST_BEFORE_JOB`, which defaults to true.

 If an administrator wants to pass additional arguments to the singularity exec command instead of the defaults used ht HTCondor, several parameters exist to do this - see the *condor_starter* configuration parameters that begin with the prefix SINGULARITY in defined in section :ref:`admin-manual/configuration-macros:condor_starter configuration file entries`.
 There you will find parameters to customize things such as the use of PID namespaces, cache directory, and several other options.
 However, should an administrator need to customize Singularity behavior that HTCondor does not currently support, the parameter :macro:`SINGULARITY_EXTRA_ARGUMENTS` allows arbitrary additional parameters to be passed to the singularity exec command.
-Note that this can be a classad expression, evaluated in the context of the job ad and the machine, so the admin could set different options for different kinds of jobs.
+Note that this can be a classad expression, evaluated in the context of the slot ad and the job ad, where the slot ad can be referenced via "MY.", and the job ad via the "TARGET." reference.
+In this way, the admin could set different options for different kinds of jobs.
 For example, to pass the ``-w`` argument, to make the image writeable, an administrator could set

 .. code-block:: condor-config